botswana-harvard/edc-calendar/README.md

 calendar.best_datetime
 ----------------------
 Returns the best datetime given an appointment datetime and a weekday number that the appointment should fall on.
+If you do not specify the weekday number that the appointment should fall on (`weekday_number`) the weekday_number of the `suggested_appt_datetime` will be used.

 	from datetime import datetime
 	from dateutil.relativedelta import MO, WE, FR, SA, SU, relativedelta